 What’s one of the best things you can do to increase your chances of closing a major gift?

 Fundraising and sales experts alike will tell you that we need to do far more listening and far less talking when working with prospects.
-Most of the time, if you get them talking, they’ll tell you exactly what their needs are and how you can fill them.
+Most of the time, if you get them talking, they’ll tell you their needs and how you can fill them.

-You need to fuel that conversation with some good questions to get it rolling.
+You must fuel that conversation with some good questions to get it rolling.

 But thinking up a handful of questions is the easy part.
 The real artists of conversation excel in their ability to follow up and build upon questions to really dig deep into a topic with someone and get them talking.